 So what’s a solution?
 Exercise.

 But not just any exercise.
-We’re talking kegel exercises a.k.a. kegels or pelvic floor exercises.
+We’re talking kegel exercises a.k.a kegels or pelvic floor exercises.
 Not sure where to start?
-Here’s everything you need to know about training your vagina.
-What are kegel exercises?
+Here’s everything you need to know about training your vagina and strengthening your pelvic floor.

 It has many benefits